SlyZ1228/machine-learning-projects/README.md

 # machine-learning-projects

-hi! im zayan, a high school junior living in houston, texas! im interested in the intersection of data science, machine learning, and economics! im thinking about either becoming a quantitative analyst or a data scientist/analyst for a tech company. i am actively seeking internships or research opportunities related to any of the aforementioned topics - so if you know any professors or companies willing to accept a high schoooler with experience in machine learning, calculus + various linaer algebra & diff eq topics, and finance research, let me know! dm me on insta at @notzayan.n
+hi! im zayan, a freshman at Purdue University! im interested in the intersection of sports analytics, data science, and machine learning! im thinking about either becoming a quantitative analyst or a data scientist/analyst for a tech company. i am actively seeking internships or research opportunities related to any of the aforementioned topics - so if you know any professors or companies willing to accept a high schoooler with experience in machine learning, sports analytics and finance research, let me know!

 ## completed projects